 ESR6 will investigate to what extent dialogue phenomena are caused by, or correlated to, violations of Grice’s maxims.
 The end-goal is to develop hybrid dialogue management approaches that 1) detect breaches of accepted norms for dialogue (e.g. Grice’s maxims) and 2) adapt dialogue management to the varying Interaction Quality.
 Implicit intention (recognised from language and vision) and emotion will be used as input to the dialog manager to promote decision making.
 Our hybrid dialog management approach will use novel finite-state based methods similar to our previously developed automata that include memory and novel graph-transformation approaches for dialog management defined as logical interfaces, thus extending our earlier work,.

 ESR6 will first, together with ESR5, conduct a user study during a secondment to ESR14@UWE, in order to investigate the occurrence of dialogue phenomena.
 Dialogues between staff and older adults will be recorded and analysed.
-Using implicit intention and emotion as input to the dialog manager will be investigated in close collaboration with ESR4 and ESR2.
+Using implicit intention as input to the dialog manager will be investigated in close collaboration with ESR4.
 Intention from vision will be considered during a secondment to ESR5@FHG.
 The ability to deal with varying Interaction Quality will be evaluated in a series of dialogue simulations.
 A prototype dialogue management system will be developed, and during a secondment to PAL-R, implemented on the TIAGo robot (this is a tentative plan that may be adjusted to best fit actual research).

 Tomasello, M., Carpenter, M., Call, J., Behne, T., & Moll, H. (2005).
 Understanding and sharing intentions: The origins of cultural cognition Behavioral and Brain Sciences, 28 (05).